autonomoussoftware/ethereum-transaction-indexer/README.md

-# Simple indexer service for Ethereum blockchains
+# Ethereum Blockchain Indexer

-> 🗂 This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a give address.
+> 🗂 Simple indexer service for Ethereum blockchains.
+This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a give address.

 ## Requirements